 technical qualitative aspects of finance.

-Detailed information on the modules we offer can be found here.
+Detailed information on the modules can be found on our Postgraduate website.